ferdinandfrank/vue-forms/docs/index.md

     - default: null

 ### FormInput
 Represents an input field in the style of [Bootstrap](https://getbootstrap.com/).
+For uploading files please use the [FormFileInput component](#formfileinput).

 #### Minimal Usage
 ```html